AWS-group-5/Blooging-Website/README.md

 ## Blooging-Website
-# This is a repository for AWS Blooging Website
+# This is a repository for AWS Blogging Website

 Welcome!